bigbridge-nl/product-import/README.md

 * import of product data (new and updates, based on sku)
 * automatic category generation (no updates)
-* automatic attribute option creation
+* automatic select and multiselect attribute option creation
 * import of images from file or url
 * unique url_key generation
 * dry run (no writes to the database)